isontheline/pro.webssh.net/src/docs/documentation/licenses/README.md

 # Licenses used by WebSSH
-You will find in this folder ALL licenses used by WebSSH
+You will find in this folder the licenses used inside WebSSH.